platelet-rich plasma versus topical 5% minoxidil in the treatment of androgenetic alopecia: A comparative observational study.

 Recommendations:

 PRP may be considered an effective therapeutic option for early to moderate androgenetic alopecia, either as monotherapy or as an adjunct to topical Minoxidil.
-Larger studies with
+Larger studies with longer follow-up are recommended to assess the durability of response and optimize treatment protocols.

 References